The Forty Days of Musa Dagh: Book Two: The Struggle of the Weak

-Book Two opens during the high summer of 1915, with the establishment of the Armenian encampment and defenses, the Town Enclosure, Three Tent Square, South Bastion, Dish Terrace and other sites on Musa Dagh, that become familiar place names during the course of the novel.
+Book Two opens during the high summer of 1915, with the establishment of the Armenian encampment and defenses, the Town Enclosure, Three Tent Square, South Bastion, Dish Terrace and other sites on Musa Dagh that became familiar place names during the course of the novel.
 A division of labor is established, as to who will fight, who will care for livestock, who will make guns and munitions and so on.
 A communal society is established, despite the objections of the propertied class.
 The objective is to hold out long enough to attract the ships of the British and French navies, patrolling the eastern Mediterranean in support of the Allied invasion of Gallipoli.

 Characters who will figure in the defense of the mountain also come into more relief, such as the loner and Ottoman Army deserter Sarkis Kilikian (who suffered the loss of his entire family during the pogrom-like Hamidian massacres) and the former drillmaster, Chaush Nurhan.
 Indeed, Musa Dagh is presented as a microcosm of late nineteenth and early twentieth-century Armenian life, as well as being a test not only of Bagradian's leadership but a test of his marriage and fatherhood.

 The Ottoman soldiers and saptiehs seriously underestimate the Armenians and their first engagement results in a Turkish rout.
 The victory forces the Turks to assemble a larger force; it enhances Bagradian's reputation, reconnects him to his people and isolates him from Juliette and Stephan.

 Stephan reconnects with his Armenian roots but the difficulty he experiences because of his Westernized childhood, makes the novel a coming-of-age story, as well as a classic tale of love and war on the scale of Leo Tolstoy's War and Peace.
 He wants to be an authentic Armenian, like his rival Haik and other boys.
-To prove himself to them, Stephan organizes a raid on a fruit orchard to replenish the Armenians' stores and to prove himself to Iskuhi, for he is as much bewitched by her as his father.
+To prove himself to them Stephan organizes a raid on a fruit orchard, to replenish the Armenians' stores and to prove himself to Iskuhi, for he is as much bewitched by her as his father.
 He leaves Musa Dagh to fetch back Iskuhi's bible, left behind in his father's deserted house.
 (A long passage left out of the first English translation.)